crydotsnake/my-vscode-setup/README.md

 ![Screenshot](https://github.com/crydotsnake/my-vscode-setup/raw/master/img/screenshot.png?raw=true)

 ## Informations
-You find all Informations about the extensions in their repositorys.
+You can find all the Informations about the extensions in their repositorys.

 ## Font